Statistical Significance of Clustering using Soft Thresholding: Simulation

-For the soft method, in contrast to the hard one, the results of Table \ref{table1} show anti-conservatism in situations where the sum of the spikes, $v\times w$, is relatively small (less than 50), such as $(v,w)=(20,1)$, $(v,w)=(10,2)$ and $(10,1)$.
-As either $v$ or $w$ grows, the soft method becomes conservative.
-For most of situations, either the hard or the soft methods will give conservative results.
-For this reason, the combined method leads to conservative results in all of these settings except for $v=30$, $w=1$.
-We have included more simulated examples in the supplementary materials with different $d$, and the conclusions are very similar.
-For higher $d=5000$, there was even less anti-conservatism.
-For lower $d$, there was a little more, but only for thin spike situations with $w=1,2$.
-As shown here the number of cases of anti-conservatism is far less than for either hard or soft thresholding alone.
-Like the sample method, the combined method effectively controls type-I error under the null hypothesis.
+For the soft method, the results of Table \ref{table1} show conservative results in all settings.
+Like the sample method, the soft method effectively controls type-I error under the null hypothesis.
 But more importantly it can dramatically increase the power over the sample method under important alternative hypotheses as shown in the next section.
-Therefore, we recommend the combined method in practice, and this is what we use as the basis of comparison with existing methods in the power studies in the coming sections.

 The means of the $p$-value populations give additional insights, and the results are mostly consistent with those from the quantiles.
-In particular, the theoretical means are generally close to the desired value of 0.5, the sample means tend to be larger, and the hard, soft and combined means fluctuate in a way that corresponds to their quantile behavior.
-An important point is that the combined means are generally substantially closer to 0.5 than is true for the hard ones.
+In particular, the means of the $p$-value from SigClust using the true eigenvalues are generally close to the desired value of 0.5, the means from the sample method tend to be larger, and the hard, soft fluctuate in a way that corresponds to their quantile behavior.
+An important point is that means from the soft method are generally substantially closer to 0.5 than is true for either the sample or the hard methods.